-In our journey through the Word (I’ve been preaching through the entire Bible on Sundays), we’ve come up to the book of Ruth – one of my own favorites in the Old Testament.
+In our journey through the Word (I’ve been preaching through the entire Bible on Sundays), we’ve come up to the bo of Ruth – one of my own favorites in the Old Testament.
 Ruth’s story takes place during one of the darker ages of the history of the Israelites.
 It’s a dark time in her … Read More